- Professor Joani Geltman's 'A Survival Guide for Parenting Teens...' Featured in 'Boston Globe'

 - Schedules & Courses

 Schedules & Courses

-- New cohorts will begin at our Milton and Plymouth Campuses in Fall 2014.
+- A new cohort will begin at our Milton Campus in Fall 2014.
 See the Fall 2014 MBA Schedule for details.

 A PDF file of the course descriptions can be opened or downloaded from the link below.

 - Master of Business Administration Course Descriptions (PDF)

 - Continuing and Graduate Studies Course Catalog 2013-2014 (PDF)